 The New Active Learning Space in Ellis Hall has been featured in the Queen's Journal!
 The article by Olivia Bowden, Assistant News Editor, focuses on the already overwhelmingly positive affect the rooms have been having on learning.
 To see the full article please go to the Queen's Journal Website.

 An Open House, hosted by the Centre for Teaching and Learning, provided the Queen's community with an opportunity to see the new active learning space as part of the Teaching Development Workshop Series.
 The event was an overwhelming success with over 60 people in attendance.
-Please go to the Queen's News Centre for full article.
+Please go to the Queen's Gazette for full article.

 Open House in Ellis Hall